conda/conda/docs/source/user-guide/install/download.rst

 Both GUI and command line installers are available for Windows, macOS and Linux:

-* If you do not wish to enter commands in a terminal window, choose the GUI installer.
+* If you do not wish to enter commands in a Terminal window, choose the GUI installer.

 * If GUIs slow you down, choose the command line version.